pybind/pybind11/docs/reference.rst

     Please be advised that the reference documentation discussing pybind11 internals is currently incomplete.
-Please refer to the previous sections and the pybind header files for the nitty gritty details.
+Please refer to the previous sections and the pybind11 header files for the nitty gritty details.

 Reference
 #########